tanyaphung/tanyaphung.github.io/_pages/research.md

 ---

 # Current research actitivies and interests
-- Analyzing single-cell transcriptomic data from 30 human brain studies and implementing computational methods to identify disease-relevant cell types
+- Systematically processed publicly available single-cell transcriptomic data from 36 human brain studies and implementing computational methods to identify disease-associated cell types
-- Comparing 11 computational methods to prioritize cell types relevant to diseases/traits from GWAS variants and scRNAseq data
 - Maintaining and developing the front-end and back-end of FUMA, a web-platform used to functionally annotate summary statistics from genome-wide association studies
 - Mapping GWAS variants to genes using multi-omics quantitative trait loci